kubernetes/kubectl/docs/book/README.md

 ### Configuration and Secrets

 Shared Configuration and Secret data may be provided by ConfigMaps and Secrets.
-This allows Environment Variables, Commandline Arguments and Files to be loosely injected into the Pods and Containers that consume them.
+This allows Environment Variables, Command Line Arguments and Files to be loosely injected into the Pods and Containers that consume them.

 {% panel style="info", title="ConfigMaps vs Secrets" %}